Dorset Inspiration

 The Tarrant Valley 10

-10k running race organised by Tarrant Monkton and Launceston villages.
+The Langton Arms A 10k running race organised by Tarrant Monkton and Launceston villages.
 It also includes a 1 mile race for little legs.
-The 10k route follows the river Tarrant along the valley and up to the chalk hills, once populated with the infrastructure to support the nearby WW2 airfield of Tarrant Rushton.
-It makes it’s way through … Continue reading The Tarrant Valley 10
+The 10k route follows the river Tarrant downstream along the valley and up to the chalk hills once populated with the infrastructure to support the nearby WW2 airfield of Tarrant Rushton. … Continue reading The Tarrant Valley 10

 Lulworth Cove to Osmington Mills – Bike Ride